 Q: What are the different types of business law?

 A: There are several different types of business law.
 One is commercial law, which deals with the operation of a business.
-Then there is personal law, which deals with the laws that apply to an individual when they operate a business.
+Then there is personal law, which deals with the laws that apply to an individual operating a business.

 Q: Are there different kinds of contracts used in businesses?